Our Vietnamese Representatives

 Introduced to Twins For Hope by David Le, she fell in love with the twins immediately, and admires what the Wagners and Kris Chung have done for the Vietnamese children.
 She consequently joined the Twins for Hope team to become the Vietnamese representative.

-David Le Khiem graduated from university in 2003 and has since worked for local Vietnamese manufacturers (textiles industry, trading, and servicing companies.
-In 2009, David started working on various projects and began to sit on the Board of Directors of Thien Thanh Nguyen Ltd (Vietnam).
+David Le (Khiem) is a Bachelor of Economics and MBA degree-holder.
+He had worked for foreign-invested manufacturers since 2004 (textiles, backpack industry), then was employed as a Manager for manufacturing, trading and servicing companies.
+In December 2009, David started working on various projects and began to sit on the Board of Directors of Thien Thanh Nguyen Co., Ltd. (Vietnam).

 He has gained experience in a variety of business operations and has held managerial roles within manufacturing operations (SMEs), project management, business development, sales, as well as strategies development.
-Currently, he is working as the Senior Programme Officer – Business Integrity of an NGO in promoting integrity, transparency, and accountability.
-His contributions are critical in preventing corruption in Vietnam.
+In 2016, he worked as the Senior Programme Officer – Business Integrity of an NGO in promoting integrity, transparency, and accountability.
+This NGO’s contributions are critical in preventing corruption in Vietnam.

 Born in Vietnam, he has deep respect for social initiatives that positively benefit the standard of living for the impoverished.
 To further progress, he firmly believes that the welfare of the disabled and the youth needs to be addressed.
 Furthermore, David believes in the old proverb, “if you give a man a fish he is hungry again in an hour, if you teach him to catch a fish you do him a good turn.”

 David recently moved to Winnipeg, Manitoba, with his wife and twin girls.
-He plans to periodically visit Vietnam for business purposes.
+He plans to periodically visit Vietnam for business and family purposes.